ItsiW/VILF/places/clove.md

 If you go, make sure you ask for no yoghurt before they bring it out as a side.

 We needed 3 curries, bread and rice between 2 of us and it ended up racking up to over $60 in the end before drinks.
+He gave us some vegan **garlic paratha** and that was probably the highlight.

 The server was a very manic and talkative man who I personally think added to the experience but know is probably not for everyone.